 Undertaking the role of supervisor can be an additional load for doctors working in an already complex general practice environment.
 However, it is a core part of the supervisor’s role to appraise and support the wellbeing of both themselves and their registrar.

 There is a range of support available for supervisors, and these are summarised below.
 It’s worth noting that many of these are also available to registrars, so you may like to refer your registrar to these too.

 Your peers can be a valuable source of support because they will be going through similar experiences and challenges.
-Supervisor professional development workshops and SLOs are great ways to connect with other supervisors in your area.
-Having a support network is an important part of your self care.
+Supervisor professional development workshops are great ways to connect with other supervisors in your area.
+Having a support network is an important part of your self-care.